This is generally overlooked by most people and there is under-appreciation of the problem.

-The veins of the lower limbs are either superficial or deep which are connected through series of perforating veins.
+The veins of the lower limbs are either superficial or deep which are connected through a series of perforating veins.

 The superficial veins are located above the muscle fascial plane.
 They are an interconnecting network which is the primary collecting system and return the blood to the deep system through multiple truncal veins.
-The main veins of the superficial system are the long and the short saphenous veins which run from the ankle and join the deeper veins – femoral vein in the groin (Sapheno-femoral junction) and the popliteal behind the knee (sapheno-popliteal junction).
+The main veins of the superficial system are the long and the short saphenous veins which run from the ankle and join the deeper veins – femoral vein in the groin (Sapheno-femoral junction) and the popliteal behind the knee (saphenopopliteal junction).
 Other superficial veins, including the posterior arch – lateral accessory saphenous and vein of Giacomini can also develop defects leading to CVI.

 The deep venous system is located below the muscular fascia and is the collecting system and the outflow of the leg.
 This consists of the axial veins which follow the course of the major arteries in the leg and the intramuscular veins.
 Venous sinusoids within the leg muscles join to form the intramuscular venous plexi.
 Paired calf veins combine to form the large popliteal vein which passes through the adductor canal accompanying the artery and is called the superficial femoral vein.
-This is joined by the profound femoris vein and forms the common femoral vein. and continues as the external iliac vein.
+This is joined by the profound femoris vein and forms the common femoral vein.
+And continues as the external iliac vein.

 The superficial veins are connected with the deep veins by perforating veins and pass through the anatomic fascial spaces.

 A series of bicuspid valves are located in the superficial and the deep venous systems to see blood moved in the upward direction towards the heart against gravity pull and does nor reflux downwards.
-The first of these valves is located in the common femoral vein and rarely in the external iliac vein.
+The first of these valves are located in the common femoral vein and rarely in the external iliac vein.
 The frequency of these valves increases from proximal to the distal part of the leg to prevent an increase in pressure at the ankles due to gravity pull.
 Perforating valves also contain valves in one direction, directing blood from the superficial to the deep.

-The valves work in coherence with the muscles of the calf, thigh and foot.
+The valves work in coherence with the muscles of the calf, thigh, and foot.
 Muscular contraction squeezes the delicate venous sinusoids forcing blood into the veins.
-The valve system makes sure the blood is forced in only upward direction and not reversely.
-Soon after ambulation the pressure in the leg veins is low (15-30 mmHg) because the muscles have emptied the venous system.
+The valve system makes sure the blood is forced in only an upward direction and not reversely.
+Soon after ambulation, the pressure in the leg veins is low (15-30 mmHg) because the muscles have emptied the venous system.
 Muscular relaxation then allows blood to fill the venous sinusoids via arterial flow through the superficial and deep venous systems.

 In prolonged standing veins slowly fill and become distended making valves separate and increasing the pressure that is directly proportional to the height of the blood column.
 Contraction of the muscle pump empties the veins and reduce venous pressure.

 - normal venous pressure.
 The standing venous pressure is 80 —90 mmHg.
-With exercise the calf pressure drops to 20 – 30 mmHg (> 50% decrease).
+With exercise, the calf pressure drops to 20 – 30 mmHg (> 50% decrease).
 The return pressure is more gradual and takes > 20secs.